-Stargazing can be difficult when it’s cold outside and light pollution makes it difficult to see much of anything, but balmy summertime evenings and a dark night sky make for a perfect combination.
-San Diego is a big city, but luckily there are a few dark retreats that provide ample opportunities for summer stargazing.
+Stargazing can be difficult when it’s cloudy outside and light pollution makes it difficult to see much of anything, but balmy evenings and a dark night sky make for a perfect combination.
+San Diego is a big city, but luckily there are a few dark retreats that provide ample opportunities for stargazing.
 Get out those binoculars and don’t forget to pack some warm clothes, a blanket, and that thermos of hot chocolate!

 Torrey Pines State Beach

 Sipping hot chocolate or wine while lying on the beach and trying to pick out constellations and shooting stars sounds like a pretty great way to spend a warm summer evening.
 Torrey Pines isn’t the most ideal place for stargazing, but it is definitely one of the darkest places in San Diego to do so!
 Optimal viewing begins about an hour after sunset when twilight has just faded; if you want to make a whole night of it, show up early for a sunset picnic and then, while twilight is winding down, pack up the car and walk south to find a good spot.
 Head over to 12600 North Torrey Pines Road in La Jolla to start your adventure!